Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 > This tool is intended for users who understand the risks involved with formatting, encrypting, or otherwise modifying drives.
 Always back up your data and double-check your selections!
 > Also if there stnds somehting like 'enter drive name:' dont type thing in like '/dev/sda rm -rf' THIS WILL RESOLVE IN DATA LOSS

+## Currently worked on:

+- new program directory from .var to .local
+- config file and general main executable
+-  TUI, CLI
+-  The Log file issue

 ## Files
 in the current state of the repo, there are two folders: include (with all .h files) and src (with the source code files.
 All files to be needed are in the corosponding folders.
 ```